rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 But "does not belong to him"---remains under original ownership, under Satan's legitimate claim from Genesis 3's transfer.

-OSAS treats salvation as status change in a self-contained unit: You believed correctly, transaction executed, status changed, security guaranteed.
+OSAS (as differentiated from Orthodoxy AS) treats salvation as status change in a self-contained unit: You believed correctly, transaction executed, status changed, security guaranteed.
 But Paul describes ownership transfer requiring possession marker.
 Not just correct belief about the new owner, but the new owner's mark upon you---the Spirit's presence.

 The mechanism doesn't just fail to deliver security.
 It actively prevents recognition of lacking security while providing evidence (power